-This was not the first time my luggage went missing and probably not the last, what was radically different was my response and interior disposition about it all.
+This was not the first time my luggage went missing and probably not the last.
+What was radically different this time was my response and interior disposition about it all.
 I was at Peace.
 I do believe it’s the fasting that made the difference.
-There was really no emotion al on about it; no worry, anxiety, sadness, or anger other than I need to to laundry ASAP.
+There was really no emotion at all about it; no worry, anxiety, sadness, or anger other than I need to to laundry ASAP.

 God always provides.
 I first lost luggage in Piura seven or six years ago when I was on mission here and it was a total inconvenience.
 I was filled with frustration.
-This time, didn’t faze me.
+This time I wasn’t fazed.

 Now, it’s taken me a few days to post mostly because I’ve had a terrible cold and that is a different story.
 Another inconvenience for someone who hasn’t had a cold in over three years.
 I’m rarely ever sick.
-I was the classmate who had perfect attendance for years, I may still have the pins I’m not sure.
+I was the classmate who had perfect attendance for years, I may still have the pins to prove it.
 So you get the idea.
-To be sick for me is so very rare and I’m not always the best patient.,
+To be sick for me is so very rare and I’m not always the best patient.

-So I’ve been fatigue, traveling as we work with toilet paper for my sneezing and nose blowing.
+So I’ve been fatigued, traveling with toilet paper for all my sneezing and nose blowing.
 Last night I had a fever and woke up twice soaking wet and had to change my clothes.

-I already know that, but I really do wish I was up to pair especially since my friends all leave in a few days.
+I already know things must run the course, but I really do wish I was up to par especially since my friends all leave in a few days.
 Often what’s on my mind is a Siesta or the end of the day so I can sleep.